-In 2020/21, 36,142 tonnes of waste and resources were collected in Stonnington across our waste and resource recovery systems.
+In 2020/21, a total of 36,142 tonnes of waste and resources were collected in Stonnington across our kerbside collection, blanket hard waste service, waste transfer station, public garbage and recycling bins and public recycling stations.
 Around 37 per cent was recycled or recovered.